Skip to content

 Note

-Installing powershell will be only needed if you install prowler from pip or other sources, these means that the SDK and API containers contain PowerShell installed by default.
+Installing PowerShell is only necessary if you install Prowler via pip or other sources.
+SDK and API containers include PowerShell by default.

 Installing PowerShell is different depending on your OS.